EthosWallet/ethos-docs/src/pages/docs/hooks.md

 # `useWallet`

-Thos hook gives you information about the user's wallet.
+This hook gives you information about the user's wallet.
 Click the name of each to jump to an example of its implementation.

 [comment]: <> (@dev Here's a handy markdown table generator: https://www.tablesgenerator.com/markdown_tables)